jstowers/ReduxWeatherApp/MY_README.md

 ##Saturday, February 25, 2017

-***Redux Promise Flow Process***
+***Redux Promise - Flow Process***
 Sec.
 5, Lec.
 59

-1. From the action creator, actions/index.js, the action fetchWeather() enters the middleware Redux Promise.
+1. From the action creator, actions/index.js, the fetchWeather() action enters the middleware Redux Promise.

 2. Redux Promise receives the incoming action and looks at the payload property.